-As of March 15, 2016, there were 18,879,264 shares of common stock issued and outstanding, which constitutes all of the outstanding capital stock of the Company.
+As of April 24, 2017, there were [] shares of common stock issued and outstanding, which constitutes all of the outstanding capital stock of the Company.
 Shareholders are entitled to one vote for each share of common stock held by them.
+Except as specified disclosed herein, all share and per share amounts contained in this proxy statement reflect the 1-for-10 reverse stock split the Company effected on March 17, 2017.

-One-third (1/3) of the outstanding shares, or 6,293,088 shares, present in person or represented by proxy, will constitute a quorum at the meeting.
+One-third (1/3) of the outstanding shares, or [] shares, present in person or represented by proxy, will constitute a quorum at the meeting.
 For purposes of the quorum and the discussion below regarding the vote necessary to take shareholder action, shareholders of record who are present at the Annual Meeting in person or by proxy and who abstain, including brokers holding customers' shares of record who cause abstentions to be recorded at the meeting, are considered shareholders who are present and entitled to vote and are counted towards the quorum.

 Brokers holding shares of record for customers generally are not entitled to vote on "non-routine" matters, unless they receive voting instructions from their customers.
 As used herein, "uninstructed shares" means shares held by a broker who has not received such instructions from its customers on a proposal.
 A "broker non-vote" occurs when a nominee holding uninstructed shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that non-routine matter.
-In connection with the treatment of abstentions and broker non-votes, the proposals at this meeting to (i) elect directors, (ii) approve the 2016 Stock Incentive Plan, and (iii) approve, on an advisory basis, the compensation of the Company's named executive officers are considered "non-routine" matters, and brokers are not entitled to vote uninstructed shares with respect to these proposals.
-Only the proposal to ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm is a routine matter that brokers are entitled to vote shares without receiving instructions.
+In connection with the treatment of abstentions and broker non-votes, the proposals at this meeting to (i) elect directors, (ii) approve the 2017 Stock Incentive Plan, (iii) approve an amendment to the Company's Articles of Incorporation, as amended, to clarify that, to the fullest extent permitted by Nevada law, our directors or officers shall not be personally liable to us or our shareholders for damages for breach of such director's or officer's fiduciary duty, and (v) approve an amendment to the Company's Articles of Incorporation, as amended, to clarify that advancement of expenses is required in connection with any indemnification claim, are considered "non-routine" matters, and brokers are not entitled to vote uninstructed shares with respect to these proposals.
+Only the proposals to (i) ratify the appointment of EisnerAmper LLP as the Company's independent registered public accounting firm and (ii) approve an amendment to the Company's Articles of common stock from 15,000,000 to 150,000,000, are routine matters that brokers are entitled to vote shares without receiving instructions.